 Investors increasing want to support sustainable businesses as we transition to a low carbon economy.
-As stated in the 2022 federal budget, major Canadian banks will be mandated to disclose their 2023 greenhouse gas (GHG) emissions and climate risks in 2024, including those of their clients.
+As stated in the 2022 federal budget, major Canadian banks will be mandated to disclose their 2024 greenhouse gas (GHG) emissions and climate risks, including those of their clients.
 In other words, banks will start to ask their clients to disclose both their GHG emissions and their climate risk profile to access financing.
 If you have developed your sustainability strategy and have established a GHG inventory, your company will be in better position to raise capital.

 Development of a Sustainability Strategy

 A sustainability strategy generally starts with a materiality assessment to determine which environmental and social topics matter most to your organization’s stakeholders (i.e., your customers, employees, investors etc.).
 Typically, the assessment involves the following steps: